learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 and the manager and emergency services staff should be the _only_ people with a "global access" keycard.

-Now that' we've seen globally scoped variables are accessible in methods, is the reverse true?
+Now that we've seen globally scoped variables are accessible in methods, is the reverse true?
 It is not.
 Variables defined in **local** scopes cannot be accessed in other local scopes or the global scope.

 ## Recognize Local Scope

 Things like a taco order in a Mexican restaurant are "local" to that context.
 In the same way, a local variable is "local" to its containing method's scope.
 It is only visible in this scope.
 Outside of it, it is unknown.

 In Ruby, local variables begin with a lowercase letter or `_`.
 They can look